-Last updated on April 1st, 2012 at 12:12 pm
+Last updated on July 8th, 2022 at 02:27 pm

-Dr. Larina Kase defines self-sabotage as
+Professional speaker, author, and recognized expert in peak performance, Dr. Larina Kase PsyD, MBA, defines self-sabotage as

 “a state of mind and state of being which damages our belief in ourselves and our abilities to achieve that which we want to achieve.
-It is extremely common and it affects everyone in some way, shape or form.
+It is extremely common and it affects everyone in some way, shape, or form.

 If you have not achieved everything that you want to achieve, it is likely that some type of self-sabotage is responsible.”

 I know we all do this self-sabotage thing.
 I was curious as to why, so I went out on a little research quest for those of us who ate too much this week, ignored the need to move our bodies or anything else we did (or didn’t do) that got in the way of what we want to become.